department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/priority-groups.md

 - Have a service-connected disability that we've rated as 50% or more disabling, **or**
 - Have a service-connected disability that we've concluded makes you unable to work (also called unemployable), **or**
-- Were awarded the Medal of Honor (MOH)
+- Received the Medal of Honor (MOH)

 <h3>Priority group 2</h3>